5 Natural Home Remedies for Dry Skin in Babies & Toddlers

 You may use lotions and moisturisers prescribed by a dermatologist, if your child’s dry skin rashes and irritation are too bad.
 However, there are also some home remedies that will lubricate her skin and ease the discomfort.

-Here is a look at five useful home remedies for dry skin in toddlers:
+Here is a look at five useful home remedies for dry skin in babies & toddlers:

 - Breast milk or cow’s milk: If you are breastfeeding your child, then breast milk is the best and possibly the safest remedy for dry skin.
 Apply the milk on the dry areas of your toddler's skin when you are feeding your child.
 If your child is older, then cow or buffalo milk can also be applied.
 Take a towel dipped in milk and gently apply it over the dry areas for a few minutes till they are covered in milk.
 Rinse or wipe off with a wet towel afterwards.